mpv-player/mpv/DOCS/man/lua.rst

 Extras
 ------

-This documents experimental features, or features that are "too special" and we don't guarantee a stable interface to it.
+This documents experimental features, or features that are "too special" to guarantee a stable interface.

 ``mp.add_hook(type, priority, fn)``
     Add a hook callback for ``type`` (a string identifying a certain kind of